 The Frittata with agretti, guanciale, and pecorino is soft, flavorful, and very easy to prepare.
-You can serve it hot, as a second course, or at room temperature, perhaps in single portions if it’s a buffet or brunch.
+You can serve it hot as a second course or at room temperature, perhaps as individual portions if it is for a buffet or brunch.

-If you choose single portions, as in the photo, you can use pastry rings of various sizes, whichever you prefer.
-I’ve placed them in a non-stick pan, once hot, and poured the mixture into them, distributing it into the 4 molds.
+If you choose individual portions, as in the photo, you can use cookie cutters of various sizes, whichever you prefer.
+I placed them in the non-stick pan, once hot, and poured the preparation into them, spreading it across the 4 molds.

-You can create homemade molds if you don’t have steel ones: Take a sheet of aluminum foil, fold it over itself several times until you get a consistent rigidity, and a strip 1.18 inches high (3 cm), so it can contain all the frittata mixture with agretti.
+You can create homemade molds if you don’t have steel ones: Take a sheet of aluminum foil, fold it over itself several times until it is stiff enough, creating a strip 1.2 inches tall, so it can contain the entire frittata mixture with agretti.
 Close it into a ring, stapling it with a stapler.

 If you like agretti or frittatas in general, don’t miss the upcoming recipes: